cassproject/CASS/README.md

  * Assign this server a domain name.
  * Enable HTTPS.
  * (Optional) Use a reverse proxy to control the endpoint closely.

+# Running Locally
+After cloning this repository, you can run CaSS locally with Jetty or Docker:

+    mvn jetty:run
+or

+    mvn install
+    docker-compose up --build -d